PhamHuynhAnh16/RVC-MAKER/TERMS_OF_USE.md

 ## Responsibilities of the User

-By using ULTIMATE RVC MAKER, you agree to the following responsibilities:
+By using Ultimate RVC Maker, you agree to the following responsibilities:

 ### 1. Respect Intellectual Property and Privacy Rights

-- Ensure that any audio or material processed through ULTIMATE RVC MAKER is either owned by you or used with explicit permission from the rightful owner.
+- Ensure that any audio or material processed through Ultimate RVC Maker is either owned by you or used with explicit permission from the rightful owner.
 - Respect copyrights, intellectual property rights, and privacy rights of all individuals and entities.

 ### 2. Avoid Harmful or Unethical Use

-- Do not use ULTIMATE RVC MAKER to create or distribute content that harms, defames, or infringes upon the rights of others.
+- Do not use Ultimate RVC Maker to create or distribute content that harms, defames, or infringes upon the rights of others.
 - Avoid any activities that may violate ethical standards, promote hate speech, or facilitate illegal conduct.

 ### 3. Adhere to Local Laws and Regulations